xquery/rxq/README.md

  * rxq:content-type provides return content-type
  * its the responsibility of underlying function to grab hold of a PUT or POST content body
  * added some more metadata to the output of rxq:resource-function()
+ * RXQ works only for ML-1.0 at the moment (due to deps on some xdmp:features)
+ * 2 separate files e.g. at some point would like to merge rxq-rewriter.xqy into the rxq library module itself